michaelknigge/forcedel/README.md

 # Development
 ForceDel is currently not under active development.
 Do not expect further releases or new features.
 But pull requests from the community are welcome.

+# Licence
+ForceDel has been dedicated to the public domain.
+But if you did some enhancements or bug fixes to ForceDel please provide me with the changes (pull requests) so the community can participate from your changes.
+This is how the community works...